 But what does that tell us?
 Does it mean that all seasoned travelers will once burn out and need to look for similar refuges?
 How dangerous can travel fogginess become?
 In the end: is traveling something we need to take vacations from?

 Nobody can live on a roller coaster

-When sleep expert Professor Leon Lack was asked to explain the cause of the feeling of the extreme confusion and disorientation in sleep drunkenness, he pointed out at the body’s “roller coaster sleep cycle”.
-To make our life bearable, our body switches off certain functions during the sleep.
-This can then cause different unusual experiences if we interrupt the sleeping at a particular moment.
+When sleep expert Professor Leon Lack was asked to explain the cause of the feeling of extreme confusion and disorientation in sleep drunkenness, he pointed at the body’s “roller coaster sleep cycle”.
+To make our life bearable, our body switches off certain functions during sleep.
+This can then cause different unusual experiences if we interrupt sleeping at a particular moment.

 Travel fogginess – frequent travelers’ signal for help

-If we would transfer the parabola of a roller coaster onto the life of frequent travelers, couldn’t we come to the similar conclusion, even if we take sleep disorders out of the equation?
-If we are constantly exposed to new information (similar like when dreaming), could it be that our brain’s GPS can also get paralyzed when this constant flow of information gets overwhelming, without affording the real rest to ourselves?
+If we would transfer the parabola of a roller coaster onto the life of frequent travelers, couldn’t we come to a similar conclusion, even if we take sleep disorders out of the equation?
+If we are constantly exposed to new information (just like when we are dreaming), could it be that our brain’s GPS can also get paralyzed when this constant flow of information gets overwhelming, without affording the real rest to ourselves?

 Obviously, when I almost overslept my flight from Vilnius (or was it Amsterdam?), my body was protesting against the idea of constant moving and excitement.
 I did run like Usain Bolt that morning, so my body, wanting to rest, did not win in this conflict.
 From waking up in the center of Vilnius, confused and unprepared for flying, with a lost taxi connection and unpacked luggage, to arriving at the airport and checking in, it took me unbelievably quick 20 minutes!
 But it is certainly a roller coaster I wouldn’t like to hop on again.